QASymphony/cypress-sample/README.md

   }
 }
 ```
 5. Now go to qTest Manager's Test Execution.
-Select some test runs that were created from previous Universal Execution.
+Select some test runs that were created from previous Universal Agent execution.
 Select MORE > SCHEDULE.
 In this sample, we will select the first 3 test runs in the list, as shown below.

 ![Select Tests in qTest Manager](/docs/select-tests.png)